sdam-elte/modellinglab2019/HiggsSimulation/HiggsSimulation.md

 ![Image](HZZ2mu2e.png "Higgs event")

-Aim of the project: Simulate [2,3] Higgs boson production and its main backgrounds at LHC.
-Find the Higgs boson signal in the simulated LHC data using machine learning methods.
+Aim of the project: Generate [2,3] Higgs boson production and its main background events at LHC.
+Simulate [2,3] the detector response to these events.
+Find the Higgs boson signal in the simulated LHC data using a machine learning method.

 ![Image](Simulation.png "Simulation flow")